 Again you really shouldn't cut directly on any countertop material (save a butcher block surface).
 A simple cutting board will protect your counters and your knives.

-Solid surface: scratches very easily with scratches being more visible on darker colors.
+Solid surface scratches very easily with scratches being more visible on darker colors.
 It can be repaired with reasonable ease, but will usually require a service visit from an authorized installer and could prove costly; usually around $100/hr.

-Quartz: is hard and does not scratch easily, I would not recommend cutting on it or otherwise testing its scratch resistance.
+Quartz is hard and does not scratch easily, I would not recommend cutting on it or otherwise testing its scratch resistance.
 That being said it certainly does not need the concern solid surface or marble warrants.

 Marble and Limestone: both are softer than granite and care should be taken.

-Granite: dealers will boast that it will not scratch, but we have seen it scratch with keys, forks, and other metal objects.
+Granite dealers will boast that it will not scratch, but we have seen it scratch with keys, forks, and other metal objects.
 While it is more resistant than marble or solid surface it is not as hard as quartz.

 What won't stain?

-Granite: can stain but is fairly resistant with reasonable care.
+Granite can stain but is fairly resistant with reasonable care.
 Heat damage and normal wear over time can weaken sealant and create stainable areas.
 Many dealers recommend resealing your countertops every 6 months or so.
 This can be done yourself and is fairly inexpensive.

 Any other issues?

--Marble will etch if it comes into contact with acids such as lemon juice, red wine, tomato juice, citrus oils, vinegar, etc. Most often, if you quickly wipe up a spill, there won’t be visible etching, however, the longer the acid sits on the countertop the more the marble will etch.
+Marble will etch if it comes into contact with acids such as lemon juice, red wine, tomato juice, citrus oils, vinegar, etc. Most often, if you quickly wipe up a spill, there won't be visible etching, however, the longer the acid sits on the countertop the more the marble will etch.
 The etching will be especially visible on polished marble, as it will create dull spots in the middle of your shiny countertop.
 It does not show up as much on honed marble since it already has a flat finish.

 What are the benefits of concrete countertops?

 As mentioned above, concrete as a material is very durable but needs care like anything else.
-The biggest advantage is its ability to be completely crafted to specific needs.
+The biggest advantage is its ability to be custom crafted to specific needs.
 It can be formed and molded like no other material; it can be so much more than just a slab.
-Its ability to be colored, stained, sculpted, and inlayed with other materials give it obvious design advantages and offers virtually endless possibilities.
+Its ability to be colored, sculpted, and in-layed with other materials give it obvious design advantages and offers virtually endless possibilities.
 You can exercise more creativity and imagination in concrete than anything else out there.